Tittaporn/Swift_Networking_API/README.md

 # Swift_Networking_API
-This respository is about my playground and projects to practice Networking API Called in Swift Programing Language.
+This respository is about my playgrounds and projects to practice Networking API Called in Swift Programing Language.